WERA Motorcycle Roadracing

 5. Crew and family members are prohibited from access to the racing course for any purpose; a violation will result in a fine of no less than $100.
 Riders needing medical attention will be attended to by qualified, official race personnel.
 Disabled motorcycles may be retrieved ONLY with permission of the Starter and/or Race Director or via an approved vehicle.

 6. If a SPRINT race is red flagged after half of the total distance has been run (half way being defined as the entire field on the lead lap has received the half way flags), officials may declare the race completed.
 In that case, riders shall be scored according to their position on the final lap that was completed by the entire field preceding the red flag.
-Any rider(s) not running on course at the time of the red flag, as well as the rider(s) deemed by officials to have caused the red flag will not be scored in the final Sprint results.
-In the event a race has been red flagged, the restarted event may be shortened at the discretion of the Race Director.
+Any rider(s) not running on course at the time of the red flag, as well as any rider(s) deemed by officials to have caused the red flag will not be scored in the final Sprint results.
+In the event a race has been red flagged before reaching halfway the restart will be the remaining number of laps, not a complete restart.
+The original number of laps will be used to determine the halfway point of the race no matter how many laps have been completed or remain.

 8. All travel on the racetrack and pit lane will be ONE-WAY, in one direction.
 Riders must not travel backwards on the race track unless instructed to do so by race officials.
 Violators will be fined, and/or penalized.